arquolo/glow/README.md

 # Glow Library
-Collection of tools for easier prototyping with deep learning extensions (PyTorch framework)
+Set of functional tools for easier prototyping

 ## Overview
 ...